isomerpages/isomerpages-isomergovsg/_resources/5-managing-color-of-your-website.md

 ---
 layout: leftnav-page-content
-title: Managing your website color
+title: Managing color of your website
-permalink: /managing-your-website-color/
+permalink: /managing-color-of-your-website/
-breadcrumb: Managing your website color
+breadcrumb: Managing color of your website
 collection_name: resources
 ---